The Bankrate promise

 A Federal Student Aid ID (FSA ID) is the credential that students and parents can use to access the U.S. Department of Education’s online system.
 If you or your child plans to apply for federal student aid, having a FSA ID can accelerate the application process, and it will also allow you to easily manage your aid online in the future.

-An FSA ID is the information you use to access your account for federal student aid on the Department of Education website.
-It consists of a username and password.
+A FSA ID is the username and password required to access your account for federal student aid on the Department of Education website.

 Your FSA ID will help you do the following:

 - Access the online FAFSA form.